FreunzWa/FW_sync/commerce/macroeconomics/macroeconomics_basics.md

 ###### Macroeconomics basics
 - study of how entire economy functions on a regional/ national/ global scale with special interest @aggregated indicators such as GDP/ unemployment/ national income/ price indices -- and what these can tell us how the ecoomoy is performing
+- in macroeconomics, aim to construct a model for the entire economy (not just the individual markets) and thus consider how external shocks and policies will affect the economy.
 - also look @different sectors
 - business cycle (short-run fluctuations in the national income)
 - determinatns of long-run economic performance (eg overall increases in national income)